EIAgov/NEMS/README.md

 - Fair-Isaac Corporation's (FICO) Xpress optimizer (license required)

-We use the Xpress optimizer to solve the EMM's Electricity Capacity Planning linear program (LP); the Liquid Fuels Market Module LP; and the Carbon Transport, Utilization, and Storage mixed integer program (MIP).
-The Carbon Transport, Utilization, and Storage module is incorporated in the EMM, OGSM, and the Liquid Fuels Market Module.
+We use the Xpress optimizer to solve the EMM's Electricity Capacity Planning linear program (LP); the LFMM LP; and the Carbon Transport, Utilization, and Storage mixed integer program (MIP).
+The Carbon Transport, Utilization, and Storage module is incorporated in the EMM, OGSM, and LFMM.
 To purchase an Xpress license, please refer to [FICO's webpage](https://www.fico.com/en/fico-xpress-trial-and-licensing-options).

 - A Fortran-to-SQLite library to use with EMM that holds regional electricity data.
 SQLite is not required for running NEMS with the default data provided.